WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod08/0801-Deploy and configure a two-tier CA hierarchy.md

 28. Go to **Local Disk (C:)**, select the **SubCA.p7b** file, and then select **Open**.

-29. Wait for 15–20 seconds, and then on the toolbar, select the **Start this service** button to start the CA service.
+29. Wait for 15 to 20 seconds, and then on the toolbar, select the **Start this service** button to start the CA service.

     > Ensure that the CA successfully starts.
     >

-30. Switch to **CA-SVR1** and shut down the server.
+30. Switch to **CA-SVR1**, and then shut down the server.

     > **Note:** From this point, you can safely take the root CA offline and use just the enterprise subordinate CA.